 \subsubsection{Token String Space}

-As text-based games, Xent games run on a space of strings, endowed with a small set of basic string operations.
-In the framework of OXGs, the allowed operations are: `cat' (i.e. string concatenations at the character level) and `cut' operations (i.e. splits between what comes before a first occurrence of a string and what comes after).
-In SXGs, the situation is simpler: \begin{itemize} \item String registers have a fixed token length, although different string registers may have different token lengths. \item Concatenations and cuts are replaced by copy operations made at the token level (rather than the character level), that copy part of a token string into another.
+As text-based games, Xent Games run on a space of strings, endowed with a small set of basic string operations.
+In the framework of O-XGs, the allowed operations are: `cat' (i.e. string concatenations at the character level) and `cut' operations (i.e. splits between what comes before a first occurrence of a string and what comes after).
+In S-XGs, the situation is simpler: \begin{itemize} \item Strings each have a token length that can change over the course of a game. \item Concatenations and cuts are replaced by copy operations made at the token level (rather than the character level) that copy part of a token string into another.
 The append operation extends the length of a string up to the maximal length, the cut operation moves tokens from one string to another until the second string's length is reached. \end{itemize}